open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/manual.md

 ### Create Spans with links

-A Span may be linked to zero or more other Spans that are causally related.
+A [Span](/docs/concepts/signals/traces/#spans-in-opentelemetry) may be linked to zero or more other Spans that are causally related via a [Span Link](/docs/concepts/signals/traces/#span-links).
 Links can be used to represent batched operations where a Span was initiated by multiple initiating Spans, each representing a single incoming item being processed in the batch.

 ```java
 Span child = tracer.spanBuilder("childWithLink")